 Phone: 607-777-6000 Fax: 607-777-6434

-You're BUC$ account can be used to purchase books at the University Bookstore, snacks and drinks from vending machines.
-In addition, BUC$ can now be used in the Bartle and Science libraries for photocopying and printing, the academic PODs, the Food Co-Op, and University Health Service.
-BUC$ is also accepted at local off-campus merchants around the university.
+BUC$ is an optional account where you can load money directly onto your Binghamton University ID Card.
+Your BUC$ account can be used to purchase books at the University Bookstore, snacks and drinks from student shops.
+In addition, BUC$ can be used in the Bartle and Science libraries for photocopying and paying fines, the academic PODs, the Food Co-Op, Anderson Center ticket office, STEAM and ETS Maker Space and many more locations.

 After each transaction, the balance will appear on the reader display.
 When you use the BUC$ account at the various locations, the machine will read only the balance of the BUC$ account — not the food service account.
 Food service transactions are recorded separately from the BUC$ account.
-Your account balance may be obtained online at www.budining.com or by contacting the Meal Plan Office at 607-777-6000 to have a BUC$ balance printed.
+Your account balance may be obtained online at www.mybucard.com or by contacting the Meal Plan Office at 607-777-6000 to have a BUC$ balance printed.

-In the event that the cardholder's ID card is lost or stolen, individual liability will not exceed $50 in unauthorized charges if a lost or stolen card is reported within 48 hours.
+Liability for a stolen card and/or unauthorized usage is as follows.
+In the event that the cardholder's ID card is lost or stolen, individual liability will not exceed $50 in unauthorized charges provided the lost or stolen card is reported to the Meal Plan Office within 48 hours.
 Liability will not exceed $500 in unauthorized charges for reports made within 60 days.
 If notification of loss exceeds 60 days, the cardholder's BUC$ account liability for unauthorized charges shall be limited to funds available in the cardholder account(s).